-When it comes to building soil health on farmland, NACD and its member districts are strong advocates for the “big three” soil health practices: crop rotation, cover crops, and no or minimum tillage systems.
-These practices are proven to increase the organic content in topsoils, which in turn reduces the need for frequent applications of fertilizers and mitigates the affects of drought and excessive heat on crops.
+When it comes to building soil health on farmland, NACD and its member districts are strong advocates for the “big three” soil health practices: crop rotation, cover crops and no- or minimum tillage systems.
+These practices are proven to increase the organic content in topsoils, which in turn reduces the need for frequent applications of fertilizers and mitigates the effects of drought, excessive heat and extreme weather patterns on crops.

 Soil health is also a critical feature on the 575 million acres of public and private grazing lands nationwide.
 These lands are vital to the economic and environmental well-being of America, and the livestock raised on these lands provide protein to people around the world.
 If sustainably managed, grazing and rangelands can also help protect and enhance habitat for a diverse array of wildlife.
 Today’s grazing practices maintain and improve the health of rangeland soils while also allowing producers to meet the nation’s need for food and fiber.

 Rangeland managers face a number of challenges today, including the effects of climate change, wildfire, invasive species and land development.
 Addressing these and other issues in the West is often highly complex; however, NACD believes conservation-minded, responsible grazing practices remain the key to protecting the productivity of soils on private ranches and public rangeland.

 Syngenta Pesticide Series – NACD

 Cost Benefit Guide for Cover Crop Use – Benton SWCD, Ore.

 Soil Health Resources – Burleigh County SCD, N.D.